General (Mostly Money-Related) Tips and Tricks in Living in London/ United Kingdom

 The other cooking tip is to get your palate accustomed to local taste.
 I think maybe this is quite hard, especially for people with “Indonesian tongue”.
 Sure, I do cook soto sometimes, but in the UK stuff like bread and pasta, cheese, or milk is definitely cheaper than rice noodles, tempe, or coconut milk.

 Choose supermarket brand.
 The supermarket brand is usually cheaper than branded stuff.
-You can also look at different supermarkets, there’re generally cheaper supermarkets such as Lidl, Aldi, Asda and Morrison, but there’re also things that’re cheaper in Sainsbury’s.
+You can also look at different supermarkets, there’re generally cheaper supermarkets such as Lidl, Aldi, Asda and Morrison, but there’re also things that’re cheaper in Sainsbury’s (like 4kg of potatoes, white bread and peanut butter, I kid you not).
 If you’re really specific with your taste you can select which item you want to buy off-brand and which you’re faithfully buy.
 If there’s local market available near your area, you can also look at the market.
 Some items are cheaper there compared to the supermarkets.
 If you’re buying halal meat, you can look into halal butcher in the area as well.

 If you’re determined you can also look at the time when your local supermarket have their “reduced to clear” aisle filled.
 Like late at night, early in the morning, or the day before bank holiday.
 The aisle is filled by food with expired dates looming near, especially vegetables and fruits.
 They’re generally okay for 1-2 more days (my belief).
 If you’re planning to cook them soon or freeze them they should be fine.
 It’s also a chance to try food you don’t usually eat.
 The same principle can also be applied to eating out.
 Some restaurants have cheaper prices before they close or in specific time such as lunchtime.
 I know from a friend that Itsu (a Japanese restaurant) cut their prices in half half an hour before they close.
 They do still priced 1 GBP at the least, but if you’re hungry and planning to buy them at 8 pm, it’s better to wait half an hour to buy.